Table of Contents

 - Add OpenVPN / L2TP: This is where you add VPN networks if you use any.
 I wouldn’t go into the details of configuring VPN networks in this guide.

 Never pair your phone with your Chromebook via Bluetooth.
-You CANNOT use this method to transfer files.
+You CAN NOT use this method to transfer files.
 Chrome OS uses Bluetooth to connect to your phone for things like Instant tethering and Smart Unlock.
 This is different.

-Connected Devices is where you see Google’s “Connected Devices”
+Connected Devices is where you see Google’s “Connected Devices” of features.

 This feature allows you to connect an Android phone to your Chromebook and use a couple of features: